-- Part of the process of reviewing this policy involves all staff being reminded about practice and principles of promoting good behaviour whilst being able to contribute ideas to improving practice. - > The Headteacher will ensure that staff are kept up to date with DfE publications and quidance.

-The school will provide training for staff around the specific needs of pupils with continual behaviour problems.
-This can be provided by observing good practice, team teaching, attending courses or INSET led by school staff.
+- Part of the process of reviewing this policy involves all staff being reminded about practice and principles of promoting good behaviour whilst being able to contribute ideas to improving practice. - > The Headteacher will ensure that staff are kept up to date with DfE publications and quidance. - > The school will provide training for staff around the specific needs of pupils with continual behaviour problems.
+This can be provided by observing good practice, team teaching, attending courses or INSET led by school staff. - This policy is included in the induction of all new staff.